-"It's not an easy back-to-back we're going into here," winger Brayden Schenn said after an optional practice Wednesday in Voorhees.
+"It's not an easy back-to-back we're going into here," said winger Brayden Schenn after Wednesday's optional practice in Voorhees.
 "St. Louis is always a tough building to play in.
 They play hard there, they play physical, they play fast.
 And then following that is Dallas.
 We travel and play a very good Dallas team that is scoring a lot of goals."

 Dallas has the league's best record and is averaging an NHL-leading 3.50 goals per game.

 "It's a huge challenge for us," Schenn said.
 "We feel we're playing some good hockey of late, and we feel we could have earned the two points very easily [Tuesday]."

 The Flyers outshot the Islanders, 46-26, and had an 89-51 domination in shots attempted.
 They also held Isles star John Tavares without a shot.

 "We deserved better," coach Dave Hakstol said.
 "We played a good hockey game."

 Thanks to a 4-1-1 run, the Flyers (11-11-6) entered Wednesday just three points out of a playoff spot.

 "I don't think we ever thought we were out of it," Schenn said.

 Radko Gudas, the team's most physical defenseman, has finished a three-game league suspension for an illegal hit on Ottawa's Mika Zibanejad and is expected to return to the lineup Thursday.